hsteigerFR/Cybersecurity-ROPChain/README.md

 This project was carried out as part as Mines Nancy last year "Information Systems Attacks" course, within the Computer Science Departement.
 The projet goal was to create a ROP Chain exploit with a chosen program, on a recent version of Windows.
 CVE-2018-6892, refering to a CloudMe vulnerability (v1.11.2), was used to make the exploit.

 The exploit strategy is illustrated below.
-First, open CloudMe_1112.exe.
-Once launched with Python 2.7, ROPChain.py will send a message to the local 8888 port that CloudMe is listening to.
+Once launched with Python 2.7, "ROPChain.py" will send a message to the local 8888 port that CloudMe is listening to.
 Because of the vulnerability, one part of this message, starting from the 1053th byte, will be interpreted by Windows : the ROP Chain will setup VirtualProtect() then execute the shellcode, opening calc.exe.

 ![Strategy](https://user-images.githubusercontent.com/106969232/179573234-0d148565-c131-4426-8d1d-9824c23e8ad4.JPG)